mrwerner392/funnect-frontend/README.md

 ## Author

-This application -- across the full stack -- was planned, designed, and created by [Matt Werner](https://github.com/mrwerner392).
+This application -- across the entire stack -- was planned, designed, and created by [Matt Werner](https://github.com/mrwerner392).